JValtteri/seec-email/security.md

 - Most of the sensitive processing will happen in imported libraries.
 Choosing ones with good implementation.
 - Using `ctypes` to sanitize memory on the main programs Python side.
 - Store actual in memory key hashed.
 Invalidate the hashed key, by re-salting the key file after session.
+- *"if your memory is constantly being compromised, I would re-think your security setup."*

 ## Leak from email provider